abhigitit/Distributed-Systems/README.md

 > Try everything else (single computer) before even trying distributed systems
+> Distributed Systems is ~5% of how to make things work that are spread across space and ~95% of handling scenarios when things don't work due to network partition.
+> In distributed system, failure is not a question of if?, but a question of when?

 ## Why do we consider ds?
 * Parallelism (performance; lots of disk arms moving parallelly, lots of cpu cores working for single task)